Matthew-Heideman-Web29/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+    The Document object Model, basically a blueprint for the page
 2. What is an event?
+    any kind of action taking place on an element
 3. What is an event listener?
+    a function used to watch for user interactions
 4. Why would we convert a NodeList into an Array?
+    To use array methods that can't be used on nodelists
 5. What is a component?
+    One or more elements made using react
 ### Git Set up

 * [ ] Fork the project into your GitHub user account